ArijitKD/Regalter/README.md

-# regalter-utility
+# Regalter

-Regalter: A simple utility for changing the registered owner and registered organization names without messing with Windows registry.
+A simple utility for changing the registered owner and registered organization names without messing with Windows registry.

 ## Possible uses of Regalter
 The recent releases of Windows 10 does not allow the user to enter the user and organization names during installation.
 Instead it